Losing the most beautiful part of our life, our father!

 affable lines of his ‘This world is

-temporary, do not attach yourself to the materialistic desires.
+temporary, do not attach yourself to materialistic desires.
 Everything is

 bound to perish.
 Just live the time you have in the best possible manner.
 Give,